Get the Military Insider Newsletter

 Get the latest award-winning military content.
 Right in your inbox.

 Military suicide prevention and veteran suicide prevention are a top priority of leaders at the Defense Department and the Department of Veterans Affairs.

 The veterans crisis hotline is a tool for both current and former military members who need immediate mental health help.
-If you or someone you know is thinking about suicide, please call the veterans crisis hotline at 800-273-8255, option 1.
-You can also call the national suicide prevention line at 800-273-8255.
+If you or someone you know is thinking about suicide, please call or text the National Suicide and Crisis Lifeline at 988.

 According to the Centers for Disease Control, the warning signs of suicide can include: